 A Taxonomy of Searches

-Semantic searches (forms and pattern matching are a special case) can be initiated by any kind of textual input, key words or phrase; they can be classified with regard to their purpose: finding some specific instance or collecting information about some topic.
+Semantic searches (forms and pattern matching should be seen as a special case) can be initiated by any kind of textual input, key words or phrase.
+As searches, they should first be classified with regard to their purpose: finding some specific instance or collecting information about some topic.

 Searches about instances are meant to provide references to: